-Today, a Web site for your school is a necessity, since it’s how parents of young children are finding out about your school, and, perhaps even more importantly, finding out about what others say about your school.
-Remember that parents talk to parents – not only in line at the grocery store, but online, on blogs and on Facebook too (which, by the way, has only been around for 16 years).
-And please don’t think that a Facebook page can be your school’s online presence.
-Facebook is not a marketing tool for your school, even though businesses promote themselves through Facebook.
-Facebook is actually a retention tool.
-You’ll be hearing more about why in an upcoming series of articles on SchoolAdvancement that focus on retaining students from year to year.
-That’s going to be especially important during this coronavirus pandemic and the new “Covidian” era.
+Today, a Web site for your school is how parents of young children discover your school, and, perhaps even more importantly, find out what others say about your school.
+Remember that parents talk to parents – not only in line at the grocery store, but online, on blogs and on Facebook too (which, by the way, has only been around for 21 years – 6 years more than the iPad).

 Ten years ago, “Make sure it’s inviting and interactive” was the advice of the day.
 Mobile devices were just coming into vogue, and the Web site became a true communication tool, rather than just a repository for information.
 Web developing companies were working with schools to create an excellent Web presence since a new generation of parents began enrolling their children in kindergarten.
 The Millennials are the first generation to embrace social media as an important part of their life and connect with one another.
 Unlike their Generation X predecessors, who’s mantra could be “It’s all about me,” the Millennial’s mantra could be “It’s all about us.”
 Interestingly, their “us” is not the neighborhood reminiscent of the pockets of ethnicity found in cities where immigrants to this nation settled.
 Their neighborhood is stored in the cloud, connected wirelessly, and able to be contacted with a “#” phrase tapped into their handheld computers.